archlinux/archiso/README.rst

 =======

-The archiso project features scripts and configuration templates to build installation media (*.iso* images and *.tar.gz* bootstrap images) for BIOS and UEFI based systems on the x86_64 architecture.
+The archiso project features scripts and configuration templates to build installation media (*.iso* images and *.tar.gz* bootstrap images) as well as netboot artifacts for BIOS and UEFI based systems on the x86_64 architecture.
-Currently creating the images is only supported on Arch Linux.
+Currently creating the images is only supported on Arch Linux but may work on other operating systems as well.

 Requirements
 ============